hugocornellier/agelapse/README.md

 ## Development Setup

-- **Desktop:** To run the desktop application in a development environment, please refer to the [agelapse-desktop README](./agelapse-desktop/README.md).
+- **Desktop:** To run the desktop application in a development environment, refer to the [agelapse-desktop README](./agelapse-desktop/README.md).
-- **Mobile:** To run the mobile application in a development environment, please refer to the [agelapse-mobile README](./agelapse-mobile/README.md).
+- **Mobile:** To run the mobile application in a development environment, refer to the [agelapse-mobile README](./agelapse-mobile/README.md).

 ## Resources